-Metatarsus: Vertical, short and dry.
+Metatarsus: Vertical, short and strong.

 Hind feet: Similar to forefeet.

 GAIT/MOVEMENT: The typical gait is an animated, light-footed trot, elegant and far reaching, with much drive and corresponding reach.
 Not exhausting gallop when working in the field.
 The back is firm and the topline remains level.
-Good, upright carriage.
-Pacing undesirable.
+Pacing is undesirable.